flycheck/flycheck/doc/user/quickstart.rst

 Navigate and list errors
 ========================

-With :kbd:`C-c ! n` and :kbd:`C-c ! p` you can now jump back and forth between erroneous places.
+With `C-c ! n` and `C-c ! p` you can now jump back and forth between erroneous places.
 If you keep on such a place for a little while Flycheck will show the corresponding error message in the each area.
 Likewise, if you hover such a place with the mouse cursor Flycheck will show the error message in a tooltip.

-Press :kbd:`C-c ! l` to pop up a list of all errors in the current buffer.
+Press `C-c ! l` to pop up a list of all errors in the current buffer.
 This list automatically updates itself when you fix errors or introduce new ones, and follows the currently selected buffer.
 If the error list is selected you can type :kbd:`n` and :kbd:`p` to move up and down between errors and jump to their corresponding location in the buffer.